Summer of Fun Application 2022

 New Haven Public Schools maintains curriculum that is purposeful, meaningful and supportive for all students at all grade levels in all subjects.
 For details, see specific subject areas in the pulldown menus on the left, and browse curriculum overview documents at the bottom of this page.
+The new NHPS Instructional Frameworks document provides a guide to all educators about how students learn best and how to plan lessons.

 The Common Core State Standards and NHPS Curriculum